Walkertown, North Carolina

 Walkertown is a town in Forsyth County, North Carolina, United States and a rural area outside of Winston-Salem.
 It is part of the Piedmont Triad.
 The population was 5,695 at the 2020 census.

 Geography

-is located in eastern Forsyth County and is bordered to the southwest by the city of Winston-Salem.
-U.S. Route 311 passes through the center of town, and U.S. Route 158 passes through the southeastern part; both highways lead southwest 8 mi to downtown Winston-Salem.
-US 311 continues north-northeast 22 mi to Madison, while US 158 leads east-northeast 33 mi to Reidsville.
-North Carolina Highway 66 crosses both highways, leading northwest 10 mi to Rural Hall.
-The future Interstate 74 currently designated as NC Highway 74, bypasses most of the town to the south while following parallel with NC 66; both highways going southeast connect, south to Kernersville and northwest to Rural Hall.
+Walkertown is located in northeastern Forsyth County and is bordered to the southwest by the city of Winston-Salem.
+Interstate 74, traverses parallel with NC 66; with both highways going southeast to Kernersville and northwest to Rural Hall.
+U.S. Route 311 connects I-74 to Walkertown, while giving Downtown Walkertown access to Downtown Winston-Salem.
+U.S. Route 158 connects the "overall" town with Downtown Winston-Salem and I-74.
+US 311 continues north-northeast 22 mi to Madison, with US 158 continuing east-northeast 33 mi to Reidsville North Carolina Highway 66 crosses both highways, leading northwest 10 mi to Rural Hall.

 According to the United States Census Bureau, Walkertown has a total area of 17.1 km2, of which 0.5 sqkm, or 0.31%, is water.